WasiqulIslam/NoteBook/README.md

 # Note Book v1.0.0.4

-An efficient encrypted notebook that is convenient to save daily notes and special notes.
+An efficient encrypted notebook that is convenient to save daily notes and special notes from your PC or MAC.
 You need to enter your password/code each time after running the application unless you save your password/code in the settings.txt file.

 General usage: